Overview

 FAQ

-How does drug discovery differ from drug development?Drug discovery covers the preclinical R&D pipeline: target identification and validation, hit discovery, hit-to-lead (lead identification), lead optimization, and preclinical testing.
-Drug development begins after a drug candidate is selected, progressing through human clinical trials (Phase I: safety and dosing; Phase II: preliminary efficacy and safety; Phase III: confirmatory efficacy, broader safety), then regulatory review and market launch.
-In certain cases (e.g., first-in-class, orphan, breakthrough, or substantially superior therapies), accelerated pathways can shorten timelines.
+What are the main stages of drug discovery, and how do they differ from drug development?Drug discovery comprises target identification and validation, hit discovery, hit-to-lead (lead identification), and lead optimization, followed by preclinical studies in model organisms.
+Drug development begins after preclinical success and covers human clinical trials (Phase I safety; Phase II preliminary efficacy and safety; Phase III confirmatory efficacy, broader safety), culminating in regulatory review (e.g., FDA) and market launch.

 pro $24.99 per month